banointan/myitjournal/docs/security/dokumentation/webserver/apache/http-1.1-deaktivieren.md

-# Disable HTTP/1.1 and Enable Only HTTP/2 (h2)

-This guide explains how to configure Apache so that **only HTTP/2 (h2)** is allowed, disabling HTTP/1.1 entirely.
+# Allow HTTP/2 with HTTP/1.1 Fallback

+This guide explains how to configure Apache to prefer HTTP/2 (h2) while still allowing fallback to HTTP/1.1 for clients that do not support the newer protocol.
+This ensures optimal performance for modern browsers while maintaining compatibility with legacy systems.
+Alternatively, if you want to enforce HTTP/2 only and completely disable HTTP/1.1, the guide also shows how to configure Apache, ensuring that only clients supporting HTTP/2 can connect.

 It includes all necessary steps, explanations, configuration examples, and verification commands based on the [official Apache documentation](https://httpd.apache.org/docs/2.4/howto/http2.html#basic-config).

 This setup applies to **Linux-based systems**, especially **Debian-based distributions** such as **Ubuntu**, where Apache is installed via package managers and modules are managed using `a2enmod`.